-Azeri Light Crude Prices Rise at Augusta and Ceyhan Ports
+Azeri Light crude prices rise at Augusta and Ceyhan ports

-The price of Azerbaijan’s Azeri Light crude oil at Italy’s Augusta port increased on a CIF basis, Azernews reports.
+The price of Azerbaijan’s Azeri Light crude oil at Italy’s Augusta port on a CIF basis increased by $0.47, or 0.7 percent, compared with the previous figure, reaching $63.87 per barrel, Azernews reports.

 Access to paid information is limited